Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-The 3PN-accurate expression of $\Psi_{j}$ is included in Appendix~\ref{sec: TaylorF2Ecch_full} (see Eq.~(\ref{eq:Ecch_psi_full})).
-For the sake of comparison with Eq.~(\ref{eq:psi_ecck}), the 1PN-accurate version of Fourier phases is given by
+The 3PN-accurate expression of $\Psi_{j}$ is included in Appendix~\ref{sec:TaylorF2Ecch_full} (see Eq.~(\ref{eq:Ecch_psi_full})).
+For comparison with Eq.~(\ref{eq:psi_simple}), the 1PN-accurate Fourier phase of the $j$-th harmonic is

-\begingroup \endgroup We now describe a version of the \texttt{TaylorF2ecc} approximant, detailed in Sec.~IV of Ref.~\cite{MF16} and mentioned in Sec.~II of Ref.~\cite{Favata2022}, that we employed in our present effort.
-This approximant essentially extends the \texttt{TaylorF2} approximant by incorporating leading-order $e_0$ corrections to its PN-accurate Fourier phase.
-This implies that the amplitude of this approximant is circular and accurate to the Newtonian (quadrupolar) order.
-Consequently, its harmonic content is restricted to the dominant (2,-2) mode~\cite{Favata2022}.
-As detailed in Ref.~\cite{MF16}, \texttt{TaylorF2ecc} also includes 3.5PN-order circular contributions to its Fourier phase.
-To make meaningful comparisons in our analysis, we typically ignore circular non-spinning 3.5PN terms and PN-accurate (circular) spin contributions that appear in the Fourier phase expression of the \texttt{TaylorF2ecc} approximant, unless stated otherwise.
-Let us emphasize that \texttt{TaylorF2ecc} does not account for the effects of periastron advance both in its Fourier amplitudes and phases as evident from Eq.
-(6.26) of Ref.~\cite{MF16}.
+We now describe the version of the \texttt{TaylorF2Ecc} approximant that we employ, which is detailed in Sec.~IV of Ref.~\cite{MF16} and mentioned in Sec.~II of Ref.~\cite{Favata2022}.
+This approximant extends the quasi-circular \texttt{TaylorF2} approximant by incorporating leading-order eccentric corrections, up to 3PN order, in the Fourier phase.
+Its amplitude is therefore circular and accurate to Newtonian (quadrupolar) order, restricting its harmonic content to the dominant $(2,-2)$.
+As detailed in Ref.~\cite{MF16}, \texttt{TaylorF2Ecc} also includes circular 3.5PN-order contributions to the Fourier phase.
+To make meaningful comparisons in our analysis, we typically ignore the circular non-spinning 3.5PN terms and PN-accurate (circular) spin contributions that appear in the Fourier phase expression of the \texttt{TaylorF2Ecc} approximant, unless stated otherwise.
+This approximant does not account for periastron advance in either its Fourier phases or its amplitudes, as is evident from Eq.~(6.26) of Ref.~\cite{MF16}.